mxlllmr/Delfi-PQ_integration_testing/README.md

 ### Software implementation

 To run the following software, Arduino IDE, Python 2x and Java must be installed in the user's PC.
+This software must be cloned or forked there as well.

 #### ```arduino_microsat.ino```